Pritam991/javascript/README.md

 npx is a very powerful command that's been available in npm starting version 5.2, released in July 2017.
 If you don't want to install npm, you can install npx as a standalone package. npx lets you run code built with Node.js and published through the npm registry.

+npm🚀

+npm is the standard package manager for Node.js.

+It is two things: first and foremost, it is an online repository for the publishing of open-source Node.js projects; second, it is a command-line utility for interacting with said repository that aids in package installation, version management, and dependency management.
+A plethora of Node.js libraries and applications are published on npm, and many more are added every day